 Beginning in 2011, the Recycling Center started to accept businesses throughout the week to provide more convenient recycling options.
-Many businesses utilize the program to not only drop off paper products, but also other materials recycled at the center.
-Businesses have the option to deliver their recyclables to the Columbus/Bartholomew Recycling Center every Tuesday - Friday 7:30am-4:30pm.
+Many businesses utilize the program to not only drop off paper products, but also other materials recycled at the Center.
+Businesses have the option to deliver their recyclables to the Columbus/Bartholomew Recycling Center every Tuesday - Friday 7:30am-4:30pm as of May 2016